Channel Adoption Pathways and Post-Adoption Behavior: Empirical Analysis and Results

-To estimate the impact of adopting online shopping on post-adoption purchase behavior, we use the difference-in-differences approach.
-Unlike our descriptive analyses, this approach allows us to account for unobserved heterogeneity across customers and time-specific shocks.
-For each event, we use customer-month-level panel data for the estimation sample corresponding to that event, and we utilize the customer-month observations from the pre- and post-adoption periods.
-We exclude the adoption periods from the estimation for the reasons discussed in $\S$\ref{ssec:sample_construct}.
+Our goal is to estimate the ATT (Average Treatment Effect on the Treated) of online adoption on post-adoption purchase behavior for different types of events that trigger the adoption of online shopping, and then connect these ATTs estimates with the different adoption pathways.
+To estimate our ATTs of interest, we use the difference-in-differences approach.
+This approach allows us to account for unobserved heterogeneity across customers and time-specific shocks.
+For each event, we use customer-month-level panel data for the estimation sample corresponding to that event and include customer-month observations from the pre- and post-adoption periods.
+We exclude the adoption periods from the estimation for the reasons discussed in $\S$\ref{ssec:sample_construction}.

-Specifically, we use the following DID specification to measure the ATT of online adoption on an outcome variable of interest, $y_{it}$, for customer $i$ in month $t$:

-We have three main outcome variables of interest: spend, profitability and share of offline spend.
-We now discuss the interpretation of the coefficients and variables in the above equation for the case when spend is the outcome variable of interest.
-The interpretations are similar for the other outcome variables.